hamishtaplin/raster/README.md

+Raster is a responsive grid framework written in Sass.
+Raster is:

+- mobile-first responsive
+- em-based
+- declarative style
+- ratio-based
+- inline-block based
+- compatible with all browsers, including IE7 (IE7 support provided by Javascript)

 Raster grid is written in a 'declarative' style meaning that column breakpoints are declared in the markup.
 There are six main breakpoints, written in 't-shirt size' notation:

 ## Breakpoints